 How can Montgomery County residents apply for Medicaid?

-- In person or by fax – Find an application by clicking here.
+In Person or by Fax: You can also turn in a paper application at The Job Center, 1111 S. Edwin C. Moses Blvd.
+Find an application by clicking here.
 Apply at The Job Center, Community Health Centers of Greater Dayton, or Medicaid participating hospitals.
 Fax applications to (937) 496-6654.

 How do I know the next steps?